terraform-linters/tflint/README.md

 Please note that this Docker image is not suitable for production CI/CD pipelines.

+If you want to run on GitHub Actions, [setup-tflint](https://github.com/terraform-linters/setup-tflint) action is available.

 ## Getting Started

 If you are using an AWS/Azure/GCP provider, it is a good idea to install the plugin and try it according to each usage: